kubernetes/website/content/en/docs/concepts/services-networking/network-policies.md

 There are two sorts of isolation for a pod: isolation for egress, and isolation for ingress.
 They concern what connections may be established.
 "Isolation" here is not absolute, rather it means "some restrictions apply".
-The alternative, "non-isolated for $direction", means that no restrictions apply in the stated direction.
+The alternative, "non-isolated for direction", means that no restrictions apply in the stated direction.
 The two sorts of isolation (or not) are declared independently, and are both relevant for a connection from one pod to another.

 By default, a pod is non-isolated for egress; all outbound connections are allowed.